scott-griffiths/bitstring/trunk/doc/walkthrough.rst

 There are a few things to note here:

-* To get the different interpretations of the binary data we use properties such as :attr:`~ConstBitArray.bin`, :attr:`~ConstBitArray.hex`, :attr:`~ConstBitArray.oct`, :attr:`~ConstBitArray.int` and :attr:`~ConstBitArray.bytes`.
+* To get the different interpretations of the binary data we use properties such as :attr:`~Bits.bin`, :attr:`~Bits.hex`, :attr:`~Bits.oct`, :attr:`~Bits.int` and :attr:`~Bits.bytes`.
 You can probably guess what these all mean, but you don't need to know quite yet.
 The properties are calculated when you ask for them rather than being stored as part of the object itself.
-* The :attr:`~ConstBitArray.bytes` property returns a ``bytes`` object.
+* The :attr:`~Bits.bytes` property returns a ``bytes`` object.
 This is slightly different in Python 2 to Python 3 - in Python 3 you would get ``b'\xff\x01'`` returned instead.

 Great - let's try some more::